-My undergraduate project studying chromosomal evolution - coupled with inspirational teaching - sparked my lifelong fascination with evolution.
-This led to a PhD studentship and teaching assistantship at Oxford Brookes University studying moth colour/pattern evolution.
+Following an undergraduate project studying chromosomal evolution which, coupled with inspirational teaching, sparked a lifelong fascination with evolution, Rob Hammond attained a PhD studentship and teaching assistantship at Oxford Brookes University studying the evolution of the colours and patterns of moths.

-With molecular genetics increasingly applied to evolution & ecology, I set about learning and applying these techniques at the Institute of Zoology.
-My 1st postdoc took to me Saudi Arabia - working on the conservation genetics of gazelles (and baboon population genetics) - where I set up a molecular lab and trained personnel.
-My 2nd investigated social evolution using the ant, Leptothorax acervorum as a model.
-My focus on social evolution continued University of Lausanne studying social conflicts and social organisation social insects.
+With molecular genetics increasingly applied to evolution and ecology, Dr Hammond set about learning and applying these techniques at the Institute of Zoology.
+A first postdoc took Dr Hammond to Saudi Arabia working on the conservation genetics of gazelles (and baboon population genetics), setting up a molecular lab and training personnel.
+A second investigated social evolution using the ant, Leptothorax acervorum as a model.
+Dr Hammond’s focus on social evolution continued at the University of Lausanne studying social conflicts and the organisation of social insects.

-In 2006 I began teaching and supervising PhD students as a lecturer at the University of Hull.
-Here I continued researching social evolution and collaborating with Dr Africa Gomez on sexual mode evolution in the ancient crustacean order, Notostraca.
+In 2006 Dr Hammond began teaching and supervising PhD students as a lecturer at the University of Hull whilst continuing to research social evolution and collaborating with Dr Africa Gomez on sexual mode evolution in the ancient crustacean order, Notostraca.

-In 2010 I moved to Leicester where I continue to teach, supervise PhD / MSc students and research evolutionary questions (see Research).
+In 2010 Dr Hammond moved to Leicester and continues to teach, supervise PhD and MSc students, and research evolutionary questions (see Research tab for details).

-My research (funding: NERC, BBSRC, Genetics Society) focuses on the evolution and consequences of haplodiploidy & complex adaptations.
+Dr Hammond’s research (funded by the NERC, BBSRC, and Genetics Society) focuses on the evolution and consequences of haplodiploidy and complex adaptations.

-The genetic consequences haplo-diploidy.
-In Hymenoptera (ants, bees, wasps, sawflies) - & other insects - males are haploid and females diploid.
+The genetic consequences of haplodiploidy: In Hymenoptera (ants, bees, wasps, sawflies) and other insects, males are haploid and females diploid.
 Selection is predicted to act differently on genes expressed as haploids or diploids.
-We test these ideas in social insects and plants.
+These ideas are tested in social insects and plants.

-Evolution and organisation of social groups.
-There is great diversity in the organisation of social groups, but how does this diversity arise?
-We investigate the behavioural and genetic underpinnings of variation in social organisation using the ant, Leptothorax acervorum.
+Evolution and organisation of social groups: There is great diversity in the organisation of social groups, but how does this diversity arise?
+The behavioural and genetic underpinnings of variation in social organisation are investigated using the ant, Leptothorax acervorum.

-The evolution and consequences of variable sexual mode.
-Variation in modes of reproduction raise questions as to how this variation arose and what are the genetic consequences?
-We use the crustacean Order, Notostraca, to investigate these questions.
+The evolution and consequences of variable sexual mode: Variation in modes of reproduction raise questions as to how this variation arose and what are the genetic consequences?
+These questions are investigated using the crustacean Order, Notostraca.

-The dynamics of complex societies and resolution of social conflicts.
-Societies exist in a balance between cooperation and conflict.
-I have a longstanding interest in investigating the dynamics of within colony conflicts to test the predictions of kin selection.
+The dynamics of complex societies and resolution of social conflicts: Societies exist in a balance between cooperation and conflict.
+Dr Hammond has a long-standing interest in investigating the dynamics of within colony conflicts to test the predictions of kin selection.

 MC Harrison, EB Mallon, D Twell, RL Hammond (2019) Deleterious mutation accumulation in Arabidopsis thaliana pollen genes: a role for a recent relaxation of selection.
 Genome Biology and Evolution 11: 939-1951, https://doi.org/10.1093/gbe/evz127